pfadrm/car_detector/backend/README.md

 ## Getting the AI models

-To setup the api you need to download the models from [here](https://drive.google.com/drive/folders/1NJkb8YEb9degmIYAnoA9bfBKA--SC8qi?usp=sharing) and put them both in the `detector/models` directory and adding these environment variables to `.env` in your backend directory:
+To setup the api you need to download the models (This is a sample model with cars only from 2012) from [here](https://drive.google.com/drive/folders/1NJkb8YEb9degmIYAnoA9bfBKA--SC8qi?usp=sharing) and put them both in the `detector/models` directory and adding these environment variables to `.env` in your backend directory:

 ```
 MODEL='./detector/models/brand.pkl'